 A Bold New Idea

-“As part of the strategic plan, Habitat Halton-Mississauga is moving to position itself as the community builder of choice within both the Halton and Peel regions…the housing leader, builder, creative innovator, and partner of choice among agencies who provide housing across the entire housing spectrum.
+“As part of the strategic plan, Habitat Halton-Mississauga-Dufferin is moving to position itself as the community builder of choice within both the Halton and Peel regions…the housing leader, builder, creative innovator, and partner of choice among agencies who provide housing across the entire housing spectrum.
 Whereas traditionally Habitat focused on the right end of the housing continuum, providing a bridge from rental housing to affordable home ownership to families.
-Habitat Halton-Mississauga now supports the provision of affordable and appropriate housing along the entire continuum from homelessness to home ownership,” said John Gerrard, CEO, Habitat HM.
+Habitat Halton-Mississauga-Dufferin now supports the provision of affordable and appropriate housing along the entire continuum from homelessness to home ownership,” said John Gerrard, CEO, Habitat HMD.

 Further specs of the proposed build include a community hub space on the ground floor, creating opportunities for necessary services and social activities.
 This hub space will help limit feelings of isolation, while providing the tools necessary to keep residents on the path of success.